 What are the Withdrawal Signs and Symptoms?

-Every person reacts differently to opiates, but the most common forms of opiate addiction withdrawal include:
+Every person reacts differently to opiates, but the most common forms of opiate addiction withdrawal include the following:

 What Makes Opiate Withdrawal Dangerous?